 Having read this brief introduction to project management and PRINCE2 PRIMER, the next thing to do is go on a training course and find out more!
 I happen to know a certified PRINCE2 INSTRUCTOR, Dave Litten, who is simply the best in the world. #noexaggeration

-Check out the PRINCE2 PRIMER (aka PRINCE2 MASTERCLASS)
+Check out the PRINCE2 MASTERCLASS (previously known as PRINCE2 PRIMER)